 What other countries or partners have joined the Blue Dot Network?

 Australia’s Department of Foreign Affairs and Trade (DFAT) and the Japanese Bank for International Cooperation (JBIC) joined the United States in launching the Blue Dot Network concept.
-Other partners will be announced in due course.

 Can any country join?